vippsas/vipps-recurring-api/vipps-recurring-api.md

 the landing page.

-**Please note:** When using `skipLandingPage`, the user is not sent to a URL after complation of the payment.
+**Please note:** When using `skipLandingPage`, the user is not sent to a URL after completion of the payment.
 The "result page" is just the confirmation in Vipps.
 The `fallback` URL sent in the API request can therefore be the merchant's main URL, like `https://example.com`, etc.